-As there were no benefits from autumn applications in the 2018 harvest season, timings for the 2019 harvest were modified to be at T1 (early stem extension) and/or T2 (final leaf emerged), or in response to drought stress; three out of five sites established were taken to harvest.
+As there were no benefits from autumn applications in the 2018 harvest season, timings for the 2019 harvest were modified to be at T1 (early stem extension) and/or T2 (final leaf emerged), or in response to drought stress; three out of five sites established were taken to completion.

-Each farmer set up a tramline trial based in a design discussed with the ADAS facilitator.
-The trial design was carefully considered to ensure practicality for the farmer applying the treatments and harvesting the area, but also to ensure that reliable results were obtained.
+Each farmer set up a tramline trial designed after discussions with the ADAS facilitator (Fig. 1).
+The trial design was considered carefully to ensure practicality for the farmer applying the treatments and harvesting the area, but also to ensure that reliable results were obtained.
 This included selecting fields which would reduce the risk of treatments being compromised by underlying soil variation, and where possible, trying to replicate some treatments, and randomizing the position of treatments within the field.

 Figure 1.
-AHDB Factsheet on Biostimulants, and harvest of one of the amino acid trial sites.
+Example layout of amino acid tramline trial in 2018.